 Komodo Offers A Superior Solution For Blockchain Adoption

 The primary difference between Komodo and ordinary smart contract platforms is the number of blockchains that the platform can support.
 Smart contract platforms are but a single blockchain with the ability to host third-party projects via smart contracts.
-Komodo, on the other hand, is an open, composable multi-chain platform with the ability to give each project its own Smart Chain that can independently support smart contracts.
+Komodo, on the other hand, is an open, composable multi-chain platform with the ability to give each project its own independent blockchain that can independently support smart contracts.

-When building your Smart Chain with Komodo, the first step is to set your 18 customizable parameters to fit your project’s needs.
+When building your independent blockchain with Komodo, the first step is to set your 18 customizable parameters to fit your project’s needs.
 This allows you to choose your blockchain consensus rules, hashing algorithm, block time, block rewards, and much more.
-You can also choose whether or not you'd like to activate the Antara Module library.
+You can also choose whether or not you'd like to activate the Komodo's UTXO smart contract library.